JuanSebastianGB/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 ```
 [9-strcpy.c](9-strcpy.c) - function that copies the string pointed by src to the buffer pointed by dest.

+# Advanced tasks

+[101-keygen.c](101-keygen.c) - function that can be used for decoding , hacking and actually open the [101-crackme](101-crackme file)

 ### Resources

 1. [C - Arrays](https://www.tutorialspoint.com/cprogramming/c_arrays.htm)